vandrews7/CS4518-Programming2/README.md

 Part 3 can be assessed through the writeup and through inspection of the code.
 Notice that the Recycler View is called in MainActivity.
 There should be no problems.

 Part 4:
 Part 4 can be assess through inspection of the xml file res/layout/list_item_game.xml.
-There should be no problems.1
+There should be no problems.

 Part 5:
 In part 5 we encountered problems with the gradle build when using kapt.
 The specific error we got was regarding "Task :app:kaptDebugKotlin".
 We communicated with Professor Guo, but we're unable to solve this problem.
 Because of this, on branch feature/Part5 the app either crashes or fails to build.